 How has the pandemic affected AECs partners?

 "It is very dependent on the geographic location of the partner, and also which kind of industry the partner is in.
 Partners that are in the oil and gas industry are experiencing huge ramifications which we currently do not see the end of.
 Partners that are in the fishing sector are not particularly affected by the pandemic.
-The shipping sector and the commodity sector are also experiencing a downturn" He tells High North News.
+The shipping sector and the commodity sector are also experiencing a downturn", he tells High North News, and continues:

 "It has been said that climate change is twice as significant in the Arctic as it is elsewhere on the planet.
 The same holds true for globalization.
 If that slows down, the impact is felt twice as hard in the Arctic."

-Which of the Arctic countries is affected most heavily by this crisis?
+Which of the Arctic countries is most vulnerable?

 "If you compare Norway, Sweden and Finland, Norway is very exposed to oil and gas.
 Norway are also doing more business in the Arctic, so they are much more affected than Sweden and Finland economically.
 If you look towards Iceland, Greenland, the US and Canada, there are also significant differences.
-Iceland has been very much affected given the size of the tourism industry, Greenland on the other hand is much less affected."
+Iceland has been very much affected given the size of the tourism industry, Greenland on the other hand is much less affected", he says, and adds:

 Which industries do you think we should focus on in the Arctic in the future?

 "Tourism in the Arctic has been growing a lot, it has been growing faster than other industries in the region.
 But now there is no tourism, absolutely none.
 So it is hard to rely on tourism to be growing in the short term future.
-So business in the Arctic need to diversify more."
-The Chairman says.
+So business in the Arctic need to diversify more", the Chairman says, and elaborates:

 "What we have been seeing happening is that when big scale infrastructure like airports or ports are built to support a big mine or oil exploration, then this infrastructure can be used for other things, so investments like this makes it easier to diversify."